-It was our second visit to Dubrovnik’s majestic Old Town and we were still very much enchanted by this walled city with its cobbled streets, narrow alleyways, churches supporting ancient bell towers and a feast of historic architecture, overlooking the sapphire blue of the Adriatic.
+It was our second visit to Dubrovnik and the majestic Old Town still very much enchanfted us with its walled city, cobbled streets, narrow alleyways, churches supporting ancient bell towers and a feast of historic architecture, overlooking the sapphire blue of the Adriatic.
 Our first visit was for one day as part of a cruise itinerary and, during that brief encounter, we only had time to walk the wall and a short stop at the beach.

 (See our story: https://gaymenonholiday.com/2015/09/walking-the-wall-in-dubrovnik)